Diagnosing arthritis may be difficult. There are more than 100 different types of

 Osteoarthritis (also known as degenerative arthritis) is the most common type.
 Rheumatoid

-a healthcare provider may need to:
+provider may need to:

-Review your medical history and current symptoms.
+Review your health history and current symptoms

 Have you had any illnesses or injuries that may explain the pain?